stoqs/stoqs/doc/instructions/SPATIAL_3D.md

 ```

-### X3DOM popGeometry or SRC from a GMT .grd file:
+### X3DOM popGeometry or SRC from a GMT .grd file

-1. Start with a GMT .grd bathymetry file such as that produced by an mbgrid(1) execution
+1. Start with a GMT .grd bathymetry file such as that produced by an `mbgrid(1)` execution

 2. Convert to an xyz .asc "point cloud", apply 10x vertical exaggeration, convert to Earth Centered Earth Fixed coordinate system, e.g.: